abesford/seizzmic-site-0c00b/src/pages/index.md

       - title: Solve the challenges to smarter working
         image: images/feature2.png
         image_alt: App users welcoming a new member
-        content: >-
+        content: >
           We work with all kinds of ambitious organisations, and understand your challenges.

           People make change happen, not technology.
-We're experienced in bringing teams together, to help you plot a course, focus your efforts, and make your organisation stronger to deal with today's challenges.
+We bring your teams together, to plot a course, focus your efforts, and make your organisation stronger to deal with today's challenges.

           That might be building new skills and capabilities, process